glentner/python-102/docs/source/tutorial/performance.rst

 `GNU Parallel <https://www.gnu.org/software/parallel/>`_ or `hyper-shell <https://hyper-shell.readthedocs.io>`_ to scale out your workflow.
-Alternatively, if your tasks are large enough and you have access to a high-performance computing (HPC) cluster, use the available scheduler to your advantage and simple schedule all the tasks!
+Alternatively, if your tasks are large enough and you have access to a high-performance computing (HPC) cluster, use the available scheduler to your advantage and simply schedule all the tasks!

 We won't cover the entirety of parallelism here.
 Below is a list of references you might consider for parallel and distributed computing in Python.